forestryio/forestry.io/hugo/content/blog/the-new-forestry-io.md

 ---
 aliases:
-- /blog/post/the-new-forestry-io
+- "/blog/post/the-new-forestry-io"
 authors:
 - scott-gallant
 images:
-- /uploads/2017/12/31/new-forestry-io-cms.png
+- "/uploads/2017/12/31/new-forestry-io-cms.png"
-- /uploads/2017/12/31/og.jpg
+- "/uploads/2017/12/31/og.jpg"
-publishdate: 2016-11-01T19:36:26-04:00
+publishdate: 2016-11-01 23:36:26 +0000
-expirydate: 2030-01-01 00:00:00 -0400
+expirydate: 2030-01-01 04:00:00 +0000
-description: "V2 of Forestry.io is live.
-We redesigned the UI, built a new editor and now you can deploy Forestry to your domain with your custom branding."
+description: V2 of Forestry.io is live.
+We redesigned the UI, built a new editor and now you can deploy Forestry to your domain with your custom branding.
-excerpt: "V2 of Forestry.io is live.
-We redesigned the UI, built a new editor and now you can deploy Forestry to your domain with your custom branding."
+excerpt: V2 of Forestry.io is live.
+We redesigned the UI, built a new editor and now you can deploy Forestry to your domain with your custom branding.
-title: "The New Forestry.io"
+title: The New Forestry.io
 categories:
 - CMS
+date: 2016-11-01 19:36:26 -0400

 ---
 We're happy to announce some huge improvements to [Forestry.io](http://Forestry.io), our CMS for Jekyll and Hugo sites.